Care for your creation

 - Your breastmilk will NEVER discolour, change appearance or alter in any way, making it the most durable of creations.
 It is not liquid and as such will not evaporate.

-- It is recommended that you remove your jewellery when working with chemicals.
+- It is recommended that you remove your jewellery when working with chemicals including detergents, soaps, and other corrosive items.

 - Showering with your jewellery on is fine, as is laying in the sun.
 However, if you creation includes any metal findings we would recommend you take your jewellery off while swimming or bathing, just to err on the side of caution.
 It should be treated like fine jewellery and the findings could get damaged causing you to loose your glass inclusion.